dieharders/ai-menu-generator/INFO.md

 - ✅ Chat prompt Q&A per menu.
 Use Google AQA model to perform Attributed Question-Answering tasks over a document.

-- ❌ Fix eslint for errors.

-- ❌ Add $ to OpenAI account to use image generation.

 - ✅ Optional: Set company/menu website to button link.
 Dont show button if no website listed.

-- ❌ Optional: Commit some default menu data (min 3) and provide links in a pulldown button.

-  - Probably dont need the search bar if we have a pulldown list

-- ❌ Optional: Add company details card above sections.
+- ❌ Add company details card above sections.

-- ❌ Optional: Implement react toast for UI messages.
+- ❌ Implement react toast for UI messages.

   - Show a loading menu (in center view) after clicking "generate".
 Hide all other UI and only display progress in toast.
 Provide a "cancel" button to back out to home page and cancel all outgoing requests.

+- ❌ Commit some default menu data (min 3) and provide links in a pulldown button.

+  - Probably dont need the search bar if we have a pulldown list

+- ❌ Add $ to OpenAI account to use image generation.

-- ❌ Optional: Make server functions on Vercel to make api requests.
+- ❌ Make server functions on Vercel to make api requests.

+  - Put requests behind a password check.

 - ❌ Optional: Do a traditional Google search if no images can be generated and use the top result to display.
 User must tap the placeholder image to consent to seeing images from the web.

+- ❌ Optional: Fix eslint for errors.

 - ✅ Optional: Fix the printer friendly functionality.